mmistakes/so-simple-theme/_mnprdocs/config.md

 </figure>

 ## Alternate Substrate
-Contains the attributes that define the alternate substrate texture of the stylization.
+Contains the attributes that control the alternate substrate texture of the stylization, for effects that make use of two substrate textures.
+Control of this substrate is independent from the main substrate.
 This group is closed by default, but can be opened by clicking on it.
-These are the same attributes as the main substrate: see above for the corresponding documentation.
+The attributes are the same as the main substrate: see above for the corresponding documentation.

 The alternate substrate is used if the _Substrate Blend_ option is not 0, and also in a style-dependent manner (e.g. cutout).
 {: .notice--info}